 scary documentaries so satisfying and so effective: knowing without a doubt that the horrors described in them are real makes it impossible to pretend they don't exist.
 If, like me, you're weirdly fascinated by true-life horrors and want to scare yourself even more, check out the below 17 scary documentaries from the past 20 years.
 But be warned, you might never sleep again.

 true crime documentaries tend to be the most terrifying and the most satisfying.
 But depending on what you find personally scary, murder stories might not send a chill down your spine the same way a religion documentary might, or a documentary on climate change.
 From true-crime to religion and climate change, the scariest documentaries released in the past two decades have covered it all with terrifying editing, music, and distressing accuracy.
 Whether you're into urban legends, murders, or corrupt criminal justice, there's a scary doc for you.
 Here are 17 super scary documentaries from the past 20 years guaranteed to give you nightmares.
 Watch at your own risk.
+1 'Cropsey' (2009)

 Cropsey, a documentary about five missing children and the scary tall tale that emerged from their mysterious disappearance.
 2 'My Amityville Horror' (2012)

 Uncover the true story that inspired the Amityville horror series in

 The Jinx, you're missing out.
 Not only is Robert Durst's life story way stranger than fiction, but the looming question of whether or not he's a murderer will keep you up at night.
 7 'Jesus Camp' (2007) Jesus Camp is about what happens when Bible camp becomes so intense, it dips into indoctrination.
 8 'Albert Fish: In Sin He Found Salvation' (2007)

 Learn the true story of Albert Fish, a man who killed children, was a serial killer and cannibal.
 So, you know, just some light horror.

-9. 'Killer Legends' (2014)
+9 'Killer Legends' (2014)

 Cropsey, Killer Legends explores the real horrors behind urban legends and ghost stories.
 10 'Welcome To Leith' (2015) Welcome to Leith isn't about murder, but it's still incredibly terrifying.
 The documentary follows the story of the town of Leith, which was almost overrun by white supremacists — in a completely legal way.
 It's a scary portrait of what can happen when hatred is organized.
 11 'An Inconvenient Truth' (2006)

 If you care about the future of the planet, then

 Dreams of a Life tells the disturbing story of how a woman can disappear quietly, without anyone coming to look for her.
+13 'Hell House' (2001)

 You might think that a documentary about a religious haunted house might not be scary, but keep in mind the fact that the people putting the titular

 Hell House together actually think that we're all going to hell.

-Amanda Knox is more tragic than scary, but the film presents us with two awful scenarios: either Knox is guilty and escaped justice, or she's innocent and was brutally vilified.
+14 'Amanda Knox' (2016) Amanda Knox is more tragic than scary, but the film presents us with two awful scenarios: either Knox is guilty and escaped justice, or she's innocent and was brutally vilified.
 The question is, which option is scarier to you?
 15 'Mr. Death: The Rise And Fall Of Fred A. Leuchter, Jr.' (1999)

 Errol Morris' documentary on Fred A. Leuchter, Jr., an execution specialist who also happens to be a Holocaust denier, will chill you to your core.

 16 'Boy Interrupted' (2009)

 Boy Interrupted so frightening isn't any murder plot or extreme cruelty, but the helpless nature of mental illness that caused 15-year-old Evan Perry to commit suicide in 2005.
 17 'The Central Park Five' (2012)